Usheninte/psych-i-ng/[psychology-of-conflict-and-conflict-resolution]/key.md

 # <span style="color: #5d5d5d; text-decoration: underline; text-decoration-color: #61dafb;">Key Questions</span>

-1. What are four scholarly definitions of conflict, and
+1. What are scholarly definitions of conflict, and
  what are four causes of conflict? _[File Here](./one.md)_

 - - -